 ASE Health and Safety Resources

-A common aim of the articles in this section of the website is to refute popular misconceptions nurtured in the media that many practical activities in science can no longer be carried out in schools because of the limitations imposed by health and safety legislation.
-The articles also include guidance on how to plan and organise safe and often exciting practical work in science that will engage or enthuse pupils without compromising health and safety standards.
+Practical work is at the heart of science learning, yet there is a popular misconception that many practical activities in science can’t be carried out in schools because of the limitations imposed by health and safety legislation.
+The publications and links below offer guidance on how to plan safe and exciting practical work in science, engaging pupils without compromising health and safety standards.

 - Oh yes you can!
 (EiS 224) This article debunks myths around supposed bans of school science experiments.